 - Some women may be unaware of their male partner's risk factors for HIV (such as injection drug use or having sex with other men) and may not use condoms.

-- Women have a much higher risk for getting HIV during vaginal sex without a condom than men do, and anal sex without a condom is riskier for women than vaginal sex without a condom.
+- The risk of getting HIV during vaginal sex without a condom or other protection such as PrEP is much higher for women than it is for men, and anal sex without a condom or PrEP is riskier for women than vaginal sex without a condom or PrEP.
 More than 20% of women aged 20 to 39 who responded to a national survey reported anal sex in the past year.

 - Women may be afraid that their partner will leave them or even physically abuse them if they try to talk about condom use.

-- Some sexually transmitted infections, such as gonorrhea and syphilis, greatly increase the likelihood of getting or spreading HIV.
+- Some sexually transmitted diseases (STDs), such as gonorrhea and syphilis, greatly increase the likelihood of getting or spreading HIV.